 Oh my dawg, furfriends!
 Look at this stack of cute and comfy dog beds!
 Wanna cuddle?
 Or wanna craft?
-They’re all homemade, and we’re sharing the full details for making your own DIY fitted envelope style pet bed covers.
-Check out our water-resistant, durable, removable, washable, stylish DIY dog bed cushion covers with custom homemade foam cushion inserts.
+They’re all homemade.
+Today we’re sharing the full details for making your own DIY fitted dog bed covers.
+Our new homemade dog beds have water-resistant, durable, removable, washable, stylish envelope-style cushion covers with custom homemade foam cushion inserts.
+Pawfect!

 Refreshing Our Collection of Comfy Dog Beds

-Our old water resistant dog bed covers have worked fantastic, but after several years of hard wear under paws and claws, shuffling around indoors and outdoors, and ferrying through our move, they were rather worn.
-Pretty doggone great durability, especially considering they were made with clearance bin table cloths, though.
+Our old DIY waterproof fitted dog bed covers have been fantastic, but after several years of hard wear under paws and claws, shuffling around indoors and outdoors, and ferrying through our move, they were rather worn.
+Pretty doggone great durability though, especially considering they were made with clearance bin table cloths..

-More important than just looking a bit shabby, the scratched and worn tops had compromised their water resistance.
-With senior dog Oli’s bladder issues, water resistance is extra important to use these days!
-In addition to the old beds, I also had foam offscuts from the making of our fitted window seat and a few other projects that could be put to good use if covered.
-Dog bed cover making was added to the to-do list.
-I watched for a great sale and then picked up some durable outdoor fabric for my covers in my go-to shades of grey, black and white, coordinating with the rest of our home.
+More important than just looking a bit shabby, the scratched and worn covers had compromised their water resistance.
+With senior Oli’s bladder issues, water resistance is extra important to use these days!
+In addition to the old beds, I also had foam offcuts from making our fitted window seat and other projects that could be put to good use if covered.
+DIY fitted dog bed cover making was added to my to-do list and I watched for fabric sales.
+I bought durable outdoor fabric in my go-to shades of grey, black, and white to coordinate with the rest of our home.
 Time to sew.
 And then snuggle.

 DIY Dog Bed Supplies and Materials

-The inexpensive DIY dog bed inserts were all made from foam pieces cut from a single mattress.
+The inexpensive DIY dog bed inserts were made from foam pieces cut from a mattress.
 Two were reused from the old dog beds, and a third was created by joining two smaller pieces of foam left over from our window seat cushion.
-It was my first time attempting to join foam, and in lieu of buying adhesives, I used the low-temp hot glue method.
-It takes a little patience to work it incrementally together, but it worked very well and I can’t even feel it in the finished bed.
+It was my first time attempting to join foam.
+Instead of buying special adhesives, I used the low-temp hot glue method.
+It takes a little patience to work the foam incrementally together, but it worked very well and I can’t even feel it in the finished bed.

 - Straight edge (either as a cutting guide or to mark a guide line)